ayan-666/JAVA-TASKS/README.md

 - Create a program which will take input from users for registration and save the info to a json file.
 The system will require following user info:
   Full Name, email, password, address, mobile no.

+## How to run
+- Clone this project
+- Open it any IDE
+- Go to the src-main-java
+- Run the class